spencerkingman/spenking-music/_posts/2000-01-13-midnight-carrier.markdown

 here in the melonrind of my arm
 tuck a head

 you’re gonna be alive, be alive
-let it be a little while
+let it be a while
 how many, many nights, you and I?
 many, many, my…
-my love